-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) The person must take all reasonable steps to ensure that the following persons are informed that asbestos removal work is to be carried out at the workplace, and when the work is to commence, before the work commences: - (a) anyone conducting a business or undertaking at, or in the immediate vicinity of, the workplace; - (b) anyone occupying premises in the immediate vicinity of the workplace.
+- (3) The person must take all reasonable steps to ensure that the following persons are told that asbestos removal work is to be carried out at the workplace and when the work is to commence, before the work commences: - (a) anyone conducting a business or undertaking at, or in the immediate vicinity of, the workplace; - (b) anyone occupying premises in the immediate vicinity of the workplace.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.